-An extension to the original mobility period may be agreed between the home HEI and the host provided that the following conditions are met:
+An extension to the original mobility period may be agreed between the home HEI and the host as long as the following conditions are met:

-- The request for extension of the mobility period must be asked for at least one month before the end of the mobility period initially planned. - The extension must immediately followafter the current mobility period.
-There should be no gaps and the extension will need to be agreed by all parties, in writing.
+- The request for extension of the mobility period must be asked for at least one month before the end of the mobility period initially planned. - The extension must immediately follow after the current mobility period.
+There should be no gaps and the extension will need to be agreed by all parties in writing.

-Important note: No student mobility period, including any extension granted, will be funded for more than 12 months, except for mobilities impacted by Covid-19 and where duly justified and accepted by the NA.
+Note: No student mobility period, including any extension granted, will be funded for more than 12 months, except for mobilities impacted by Covid-19 and where duly justified and accepted by the NA.